-Three-bit instructions can be serially loaded into the instruction register.
-This register is loaded when it is placed between the TDI and TDO balls as shown in the TAP Controller Block Diagram on page 14.
-Upon power-up, the instruction register is loaded with the IDCODE instruction.
-It is also loaded with the IDCODE instruction if the controller is placed in a reset state as described in the previous section.
+Three-bit instructions are serially loaded into the instruction register.
+This register is loaded when it is placed between the TDI and TDO balls, as shown in the TAP Controller Block Diagram on page 13.
+During power up, the instruction register is loaded with the IDCODE instruction.
+It is also loaded with the IDCODE instruction if the controller is placed in a reset state, as described in the previous section.